msupply-foundation/conforma-web-app/documentation/internal/Development-Workflow.md

 - `config.json` - Some global varibles to be used during the configuration of the App. i.e: GraphQL server host.

-- `index.tsx` - App start - Just connects the Apollo Cache (from `cache.tsx`), add semantic-ui for UI and call the main component: `App.tsx`.
+`index.tsx` - App start - Just connects the Apollo Cache (from `cache.tsx`), adds semantic-ui for UI and calls the main component: `App.tsx`.

 ---